“I think I need a lawyer.”

 168 law firms (17%) responded in 10 minutes or less in the 2022 study.

-We also want to call special attention to these eight law firms who improved their response times from 2021 to under a minute in 2022!
+We also want to call special attention to the following law firms who improved their response times to under a minute in 2022!

 Of the 302 firms from the original study that responded this year, 59% were slower to respond than last year with a median time of 10 minutes slower than in 2021.
 Not the best showing from last year’s cohort when the majority of those firms were slower to respond this year—especially when we published many of those firms by name in the 2021 study!